ankit7540/RamanSpecCalibration/python_module/intensity_calibration/model_rotationalRaman_spectra/README.md

 Usage
 ----------------
 Following commands are run under the Python interpreter environment.
-(Alternatively use any Python IDE like Spyder, IDLE or PyCharm). *Spyder3 is has been used while writing and debugging.*
+(Alternatively use any Python IDE like Spyder, IDLE or PyCharm). *Spyder running on Python 3.6 is has been used while writing and debugging.*

 ***When using Python interpreter in terminal***